op-amp/python-cheatsheets/py-Data.md

 ### Features

-* The elements are ordered, and can be sliced
+* The elements are ordered
+* A tuple can be sliced
 * An element in a tuple can be any object in Python
-* Every single element is immutable
-* A tuple is static
+* A tuple is static and immutable

 ### Common Manipulations